 The PCF shall perform the PCC rule authorization function when the PCF receives the session information from the AF, when the PCF receives a notification of PDU session events (e.g. PDU session establishment, PDU session modification) from the SMF, or when the PCF receives a notification from the UDR that calls for a policy decision.

 For the authorization of a PCC rule, the PCF shall consider any 5GC specific restrictions, the AF service information and other information available to the PCF (e.g. user's subscription information, operator policies).
 The PCF assigns appropriate a set of 5G QoS parameters (5QI, QoS characteristics, ARP, GBR, MBR, QNC, RQI), that can be supported by the access network, to each PCC rule.

+If the CHEM feature is supported and local policy allows, for PCC rules with 5QI, the PCF can provide the maximum packet loss rate(s) for uplink and/or downlink direction(s) in the maxPacketLossRateUl and maxPacketLossRateDl AVP(s) respectively as defined in section 7.4.

 The authorization of a PCC rule associated with an emergency service shall be supported without subscription information (e.g. information stored in the UDR).
 The PCF shall apply policies configured for the emergency service.